Community Railroad Resources

 On November 2, 1994, Congress passed the Swift Rail Development Act, Public Law 103–440 (‘‘Act'') which added section 20153 to title 49 of the United States Code (‘‘title 49'').
 Subsections (I) and (j) were added on October 9, 1996 when section 20153 was amended by Public Law 104–264.
 The Act requires the use of locomotive horns at public highway-rail grade crossings, but gives FRA the authority to make reasonable exceptions."
 (Federal Register / Vol. 71, No. 159 / Thursday, August 17, 2006 / Rules and Regulations) The Federal Railroad Administration (FRA) is responsible for determining whether a railroad at-grade crossing can safely be excluded from the sounding of horns.
 For more information on this topic, please visit the FRA website.

-On both maps, the only railroad crossings depicted are those which are public at-grade crossings where motorists drive over railroad tracks and which are currently excused from trains routinely sounding their horns 24 hours a day or only at night-time.
+CMAP has developed a "Quiet Crossing" map, updated in 2013.
+Only public at-grade crossings where motorists drive over railroad tracks and which are currently excused from trains routinely sounding their horns 24 hours a day or only at night-time are shown.

-The maps depict four types of quiet crossings:
+The map depicts four types of quiet crossings:

 - New 24 hour quiet crossing under FRA Quiet Zone Rule.
 These are public at- grade crossings which have met the requirements to be excused from routine train horn sounding 24 hours a day under the 2005 FRA Final Quiet Zone Rule.